kushalsamant/coherence/anthologies.md

 I was looking for it for the past 9 years.
 I haven’t found the courage to read it yet.
 Some say that the book changed the lives of the likes of Mark Zuckerberg, and Steve Jobs.

 So for me that means it’s all about how to do business in any industry that screams technology.
 But that ain’t true.
 I am hoping for a new reality.
-The book goes by the name of “only the paranoid survive.”
+The book goes by the name of “Only The Paranoid Survive.”

 When I first thought about it back in 2007, it obviously hinted that when you are scared of failure, you will work harder to keep things moving, and eventually you will surpass failure.
 But hold on a sec.
 Nearly a decade later, now I think differently.
 I feel that surpassing failure can also mean getting the average grade of 35/100 to have just about made it.

 It also means that you haven’t learnt about 65% of what was in it.
 It also means that being paranoid has kept you in bounds, that limit your focus, and vision to the mere fact of what is necessary.
 It means that there is a chance, no matter how small, that you could have, and still can do the best about what you want.
 It means that facebook, and apple, and others who follow their paths, and ideals can be better.

 It means that the vast majority of us who dislike the ideas of overpricing a product might have not existed.
 It means that your true potential is locked away.
 Locked away nowhere but inside of you.
-In the moments when you are worrying about how your writing looks, how the idea of formatting in a certain way for a world that likes a certain way, how that comma you left behind, or how screwed up your grammar is on <a href="https://hemingwayapp.com" rel="noopener noreferrer" target="_blank">hemingwayapp.com</a>.
+In the moments when you are worrying about how your writing looks, how the idea of formatting in a certain way for a world that likes a certain way, how that comma you left behind, or how screwed up your grammar is on <a href="https://hemingwayapp.com" rel="noopener noreferrer" target="_blank">hemingwayapp. com</a>.

 It is in those moments, when you look up from your keyboard.
 Because you are scared that your disbelief in yourself, and your own way of life, is a lie.